 4. Clean the grout residue

 > Wipe with grout sponge: Once the grout is set, which will take approximately 20 to 30 minutes, use a grout sponge to clean the residue.
-Take the grout sponge and put it in a bucket of water, then wring out the water until the sponge is just damp.
-It's important to ensure that the sponge is just damp, not wet.
+Put the grout sponge in a bucket of water, then wring out the water until the sponge is damp.
+Ensuring that the sponge is only damp and not wet.

 Now, diagonally start wiping the grout off the walls.
-At first, it may look messy as the grout will smear on the face of the tiles, but clean out the grout, wipe the tiles a few times until you get nearly all the residue cleared from the face of the tiles.
+At first, it may look messy as the grout will smear on the face of the tiles, but clean out the grout and wipe the tiles a few times until nearly all the residue is cleared from the face of the tiles.
 Keep rinsing the sponge in clean water.

 > Tool the grout lines: To ensure even depth in grout joints that are concave in shape, run the sponge, or your index finger, over grout joints that look uneven.
 This will smooth the irregularities, removing any excess grout.